-A charitable gift annuity provides fixed payments to you for life in exchange for your gift of cash or securities to St. Lawrence University.
-Gift annuities are easy to set up and the payments you receive are backed by the general resources of St. Lawrence University for as long as you live.
+A charitable gift annuity provides fixed payments for life in exchange for a gift of cash or securities to St. Lawrence University.
+Gift annuities are easy to set up and the payments you receive are backed by the general resources of St. Lawrence University.

 A charitable gift annuity could be right for you if:

-You want to maintain or increase your income.
+You want to maintain or increase your cash flow.

 You want the security of fixed, dependable payments for life.